Diversity in the workplace is essential to success in your business. To find out why, check out our infographic.

 - 83 percent of executives agree that a diverse workforce improves their company’s ability to capture and retain a diverse client base

-There’s still more work to be done for workplace diversity.
+There’s still more work to be done.

 All people deserve the opportunity to excel and grow at work.
 That’s why Adecco is committed to supporting initiatives that promote diversity and inclusion in all areas of our business.
 We also partner with other M/WBE companies, giving them the chance to leverage our resources while they grow their market share and fuel a more diverse, inclusive and high-performing workforce.
+If you'd like to partner with us on any of our initiatives, contact us today